etherscan-io/bitshares.foundation/_workers/2020-02-infrastructure.md

      Daily worker payout rate 5275 BTS

-The daily BTS payout is set to 5275 BTS, which contains a devaluation multiplier of 2.
-In theory, if the price remains the same and the worker is voted active, it will take half the time to collect the budget for the whole year.
+The daily BTS payout is set to 5275 BTS, which contains a devaluation multiplier of 1.5.
+In theory, if the price remains the same and the worker is voted active, it will take two thirds of the time to collect the budget for the whole year.
 All unused BTS are returned at the end of the worker.

 # **Key Performance Indicator (KPI)**